 - 1 teaspoon of dried oregano

 - Pre-heat to 400 degrees

 - Heat the olive oil and add the crushed tomatoes, spices, and sea salt.
 Stir and cook the sauce has reduced and thickened.
 Set aside.

 - Place mozzarella and cream cheese in a medium size microwaveable bowl and microwave in increments of 30 seconds until the mozzarella cheese melts and you can blend easily.

-- Allow the mixture to cool slightly and then stir in the eggs, almond.
+- Allow the mixture to cool slightly and then stir in the eggs, almond flour.
 The “dough” will be sticky so place on parchment paper and spread with wet hands.

 - Bake for 10 minutes, check for any large bubbles that may form.
 Poke holes and continue baking for a total 15 -20 minutes, or until slightly brown on top.
 Pizza dough will be done when you can give it a thump and you hear a hollow sound.

 - Once the dough is baked and allowed to cool, you can then add your pizza sauce and toppings and bake for another 15 to 20 minutes until all the toppings melt and the cheese is slightly brown around the edges.